tiffgerst/cosmwasm-book/src/basics/funds.md

 [`init_balance`](https://docs.rs/cw-multi-test/0.13.4/cw_multi_test/struct.BankKeeper.html#method.init_balance)
 function sits.

+Not that we have also had to use a mock api for the test app to ensure test addresses are deemed valid.
+While we are using the prefix "inj" for "injective" you can change this to be whatever you like.

 ## Plot Twist!

 As we covered most of the important basics about building Rust smart contracts, I have a serious exercise for you.